 - If the UE is provided a higher layer parameter SRI-PUSCH-PowerControl, the UE obtains a mapping between a set of values for the SRI field in DCI format 0_1 and the value(s) provided by higher layer parameter sri-PUSCH-ClosedLoopIndex.
-If the PUSCH transmission is scheduled by a DCI format 0_1 and if DCI format 0_1 includes a SRI field, the UE determines the value that is mapped to the SRI field value
+If the PUSCH transmission is scheduled by a DCI format 0_1 and if DCI format 0_1 includes a SRI field, the UE determines the value that is mapped to the SRI field value.

-- If the PUSCH transmission is scheduled by a DCI format 0_0 or by a DCI format 0_1 that does not include a SRI field, or if a higher layer parameter SRI-PUSCH-PowerControl is not provided to the UE,
+- If the PUSCH transmission is scheduled by a DCI format 0_0 or by a DCI format 0_1 that does not include a SRI field, or if a higher layer parameter SRI-PUSCH-PowerControl is not provided to the UE, .

 - dB if the UE does not detect, after a last PUSCH transmission occasion , a DCI format providing a TPC command for PUSCH transmissions on UL BWP of carrier of serving cell .

-- If the PUSCH transmission is in response to a PDCCH decoding with DCI format 0_0 or DCI format 0_1, or the TPC command is provided by DCI format 2_2 having CRC parity bits scrambled by TPC-PUSCH-RNTI, the respective accumulated values are given in Table 7.1.1-1.
+- If the PUSCH transmission is scheduled by a DCI format 0_0 or DCI format 0_1, or the TPC command is provided by DCI format 2_2 having CRC parity bits scrambled by TPC-PUSCH-RNTI, the respective accumulated values are given in Table 7.1.1-1.

-- If the PUSCH transmission is in response to a detection by the UE of a DCI format 0_0 or DCI format 0_1, is a number of symbols for UL BWP of carrier of serving cell after a last symbol of a corresponding PDCCH and before a first symbol of the PUSCH transmission
+- If the PUSCH transmission is scheduled by a DCI format 0_0 or DCI format 0_1, is a number of symbols for UL BWP of carrier of serving cell after a last symbol of a corresponding PDCCH and before a first symbol of the PUSCH transmission

-- If the PUSCH transmission is configured by higher layer parameter ConfiguredGrantConfig, is a number of symbols equal to the product of a number of symbols per slot, , and the minimum of the values provided by higher layer parameter k2 and for UL BWP of carrier of serving cell
+- If the PUSCH transmission is configured by higher layer parameter ConfiguredGrantConfig, is a number of symbols equal to the product of a number of symbols per slot, , and the minimum of the values provided by higher layer parameter k2 for UL BWP of carrier of serving cell

-- If accumulation of TPC commands is enabled by higher layer parameter tpc-Accumulation, for accumulation of a TPC commands that the UE receives by DCI formats 2_2 with CRC scrambled by a TPC-PUSCH-RNTI between a PUSCH transmission occasion and a PUSCH transmission occasion ,
+- If accumulation of TPC commands is enabled by higher layer parameter tpc-Accumulation, for accumulation of TPC commands that the UE receives by DCI formats 2_2 with CRC scrambled by a TPC-PUSCH-RNTI between a PUSCH transmission occasion and a PUSCH transmission occasion ,

 where